PasarGuard

 Drop Marzban Database

-Make sure you have a backup of your data and be prepared to restore the data if something goes wrong.
+โš ๏ธ Caution: The following commands will delete the Marzban database.
+Make sure you have a complete backup of your data and are prepared to restore it if anything goes wrong.

 rm /opt/pasarguard/marzban.sql